Back

 Measurements given of the below parts are those of the 'foot print' of the part.

-Both horn (Kurikata) part #'s 24 (sized for Tanto) and part # 32 were produced with a larger and nicely polished hole so as to allow easy passage of today's larger Sageo and further eliminates the need of employing SHITODOMÉ which are the primary cause of Sageo fraying & snagging.
-Horn Kurikata # 32 is available in a medium and a large size.
+Both horn Kurikata part #'s 24 (sized for Tanto) and part # 32 were produced with a larger and nicely polished hole so as to allow easy passage of today's larger Sageo.
+Further, # 32 eliminates the need of employing Shitodome which are the primary cause of Sageo fraying & snagging.
+Horn Kurikata # 32 (most popular for modern swords) is available in both a medium and a large size.

-Names: Numbers 1 & 2 are blocks of solid horn for anyone who wishes to make their own parts, Number 3 is the 'hook' (3 sizes available), Numbers 5, 8, 21, 22, 24 and 32 are Kurikata.
+Names: Numbers 1 & 2 are blocks of solid horn for those who plan to make their own parts, Number 3 is the 'hook' (3 sizes available), Numbers 5, 8, 21, 22, 24 and 32 are Kurikata.
 Numbers 18 & 25 are Kashira.
 Number 28 is the Koiguchi and 29 is the Kojiri.

 -or- write to: